LawRato

 Child Custody Laws in India

-What is Child Custody after divorce in India?
+What is Child Custody during Divorce in India?

-Custody of Child after Mutual Divorce in India
+Custody of Child during Mutual Divorce in India

 In the cases of mutual divorce , the parents have to decide amongst themselves regarding the custody of the child.
 They have to decide who gets the custodial rights and who gets the visitation rights.
 Parents can also go for joint custody or shared parenting in a mutual divorce.
-They have to decide regarding the schedule, holidays, visiting hours, etc. The principle of the best interest of the child has to be applied.
+They have to decide regarding the schedule, holidays, visiting hours, etc. The principle of 'best interest of child' must always be applied.
 The agreement between the parents must be subject to the welfare of the child.

-Custody of Child after Contested Divorce in India
+Custody of Child during Contested Divorce in India

 During a contested divorce proceeding, the issue concerning child custody becomes a matter for the court to decide.
 The court takes the best interest of the child into account while deciding the custodial rights.
 The court will decide on the basis of the circumstances of every case and for the welfare of the child.

-The court considers the following aspects while deciding on guardianship:
+The court considers the following while deciding on the custody of the child:

-1. The personal law to which the minor is subjected.
+1. The personal law to which the child is subjected.

 3. The character and capacity of the proposed guardian and his nearness of kin to the minor.